-"Uyalunga nje": Mzansi outraged by woman who lost R80k in lobola scam by her man
+"Uyalunga nje": Mzansi outraged by woman who lost R80K in lobola scam by her man

-Mzansi Woman Left Devastated After Lending Man R80k for Her Lobola and Then Disappearing
+Mzansi Woman Left Devastated After Lending Man R80K for Lobola, Then He Disappeared

-- Judging by the post, the woman was left heartbroken, and netizens divided by her
+- Judging by the post, the woman was left heartbroken and netizens are divided by her story

 - Many people criticised her for lending such a large sum towards her own engagement

-PAY ATTENTION: "AI for Journalists: Power Up Your Reporting Ethically" FREE Online Workshop by Rianette Cluley, Briefly News Editor-in-Chief.
-REGISTER NOW

-A Mzansi woman who borrowed her man R80K for lobola left many netizens shaking their heads in disappointment.
+A Mzansi woman who lent her man R80K for lobola left many netizens shaking their heads in disappointment.

 Woman gets scammed by bae